Top tips for staying mentally healthy at work

-Take advantage of the summer sun and make the most of clean air and good food with your colleagues.
+If it's sunny outside, you could take advantage of the weather and make the most of clean air and good food with your colleagues.

 If there’s a green space near your workplace why not organise a game of rounders or football, hold a guerrilla gardening session, or a group walk?
 Take time to enjoy the outdoors and get re-energised for an afternoon of productive work.